New Jersey: Gambling

 On February 26, 2013, Governor Chris Christie signed online gambling into law.
-Sports betting has become a growing source of gambling revenue in New Jersey since being legalized across the nation by the U.S. Supreme Court on May 14, 2018.
-As of May 2022, New Jersey posted the second-highest sports-betting handle wagered of all U.S. states, after New York.
-In September 2022, the lifetime revenue from online casinos operating in New Jersey for the nine years since the industry’s launch had surpassed $5 billion.
+Sports betting has become a growing source of gambling revenue in New Jersey, with sportsbooks bringing in almost $12 billion in bets, making over $1 billion in revenue in 2023.
+Since being legalized across the nation by the U.S. Supreme Court on May 14, 2018, New Jersey led all states in sports betting handle until New York passed them.
+In September 2022, the lifetime revenue from online casinos operating in New Jersey for the nine years since the industry's launch had surpassed $5 billion.

 Media

 Television and film production

 New Jersey is a growing center for filmmaking and television production, with media companies, enticed by its proximity to Manhattan, in conjunction with tax incentives, collectively spending billions of dollars to develop large new studio facilities and sound stage complexes.
 Motion picture technology was developed by Thomas Edison, with much of his early work done at his West Orange laboratory.
 Edison's Black Maria was the first motion picture studio.
 America's first motion picture industry started in 1907 in Fort Lee and the first studio was constructed there in 1909.
 DuMont Laboratories in Passaic developed early sets and made the first broadcast to the private home.

 A number of television shows and films have been filmed in New Jersey.
 Since 1978, the state has maintained a Motion Picture and Television Commission to encourage filming in-state.
 New Jersey has long offered tax credits to television producers.
 Governor Chris Christie suspended the credits in 2010, but the New Jersey State Legislature in 2011 approved the restoration and expansion of the tax credit program.
 Under bills passed by both the state Senate and Assembly, the program offers 20 percent tax credits (22% in urban enterprise zones) to television and film productions that shoot in the state and meet set standards for hiring and local spending.
 When Governor Phil Murphy took office, he instated the New Jersey Film & Digital Media Tax Credit Program in 2018 and expanded it in 2020.
 The benefits include a 30% tax credit on film projects and a 40% subsidy for studio developments.